 Wisconsin state forecast

-Today...Partly cloudy...With patchy morning fog.
-A chance of afternoon thunderstorms northwest.
-Highs in the 80s.
+Today...Partly to mostly cloudy.
+A slight chance of showers or thunderstorms central wisconsin.
+Highs in the 70s.
 Cooler near the great lakes.

 It's sunny out